jordanbell2357/jordanbell2357.github.io/.ipynb_checkpoints/philosophy-checkpoint.md

 permalink: /philosophy/
 ---

-# Excerpts from classic writings on learning, pedagogy, psychology, and epistemology
+# Excerpts from classic writings on the philosophy of education

+Quotations on education with original text and selected English translations.
+For each quotation, multiple English translations are given.

 <!--
 <ul>